 HIPAA Privacy Training: Why Now Is a Good Time

-Here’s a New Year’s resolution for you: Train your staff about HIPAA privacy rules.
-Here are three good reasons for doing this:
+Do you train your staff about HIPAA privacy rules?
+Here are three good reasons for doing this.

 1. It’s required by state and federal law.
-Since September 2012, Texas law requires HIPAA training — customized to each employee’s scope of employment — within 60 days of hiring an employee and every two years thereafter.
-Indeed, HIPAA has required employee training since 2003 “as necessary and appropriate for them to carry out their functions,” within a reasonable time after hiring, and updated as needed.
-Be sure you document the training and keep signed attendance records.
+Texas law requires HIPAA training within 90 days of hiring employees "as necessary and appropriate for employees to carry out (their) duties."
+It requires additional training within a year after any relevant change in state or federal law regarding protected health information (PHI) takes effect.
+HIPAA has required training for employees since 2003 "as necessary and appropriate for them to carry out their functions," within a reasonable time after hiring, and updated as needed.
+Be sure you document the training, and keep signed attendance records for six year under state law.

 2. It’s good defense in the case of an audit.
-A federal pilot audit by the U.S. Office of Civil Rights (OCR) now under way indicates that HIPAA privacy compliance among covered entities is less than 30 percent; a full-blown audit program may follow.
-Regarding the pilot, the American Bar Association’s Health Law Section reports, “OCR, via its auditors, has made it clear that the general theme of the audits is ‘show me your written policy, and show me you followed it.’”
+A federal pilot audit by the U.S. Office of Civil Rights (OCR) completed last year found that nearly a third of covered entities cited for noncompliance were unaware of requirements.
+Top among the violations were those relating to the notice of privacy practices, access rights of individuals to their medical record, and minimum necessary and authorization provisions in the privacy rule.
+Regarding the pilot, the American Bar Association's Health Law Section said, "OCR, via its auditors, has made it clear that the general theme of the audits is 'show me your written policy, and show me you followed it.'"
+OCR plans conduct a permanent audit program.

 3. It’s good insurance against privacy violation complaints, or against stiff sanctions if a slip-up in your practice occurs.
 If your practice has written policies and procedures, and your staff understands and follows them, a privacy violation is unlikely to occur.
 OCR does investigate complaints.
 And they don’t come only from patients.
 One practice compliance officer warns that disgruntled or former practice staff members have been known report the practice’s negligent privacy practices.
 For example: